 Preheat oven at 375 F, and preheat the oil on medium-high temp.
 Hot but not smoking hot.

 - Slowly and carefully add breaded rolled cutlet on a large enough pan with preheated oil, and let it get seared, on all sides for a minute or two, or until it is a light golden color.

 - Transfer the roll/s on the baking pan and let it bake for 20 minutes in preheated oven.
 After 20 minutes, take it out and let it rest for 10 minutes.

 - Just before breaded rolled cutlet was done, I started to fry my red potatoes with few pinches of salt and rosemary.

-- Slice the roll in about 3 inch rolls.
-I served it with green salad, tomatoes and cucumbers drizzled with olive oil and lemon juice, and fried red potatoes.
+- Slice the roll in about 3-inch rolls.
+I served it with a green salad, tomatoes, and cucumbers drizzled with olive oil and lemon juice, and fried red potatoes.

 - This could be served in a large hot dog bun.
 Perfect picnic food and fantastic taste with some add-ons such as lettuce, coleslaw etc.

 - You can use pork, chicken, or even turkey.
 Make sure that the butcher is, cutting it into thin slices.
 It will be easier for you.
 Also, look for better quality, tender meat slices, still with a bit of fat.
 Smoked ham is optional as well as pickles, however, they do compliment each other in every possible way.

 - Sour Cream: I am Breakstone’s product lover.
 In Serbia, there are different types of sour cream (you wouldn’t believe) and for me, Breakstone’s sour cream in taste was similar to the one that I grow up with.
 However, CREAM CHEESE could be used as a substitute, too.
 Cheese: I love the taste of Gouda Cheese.
 You can also use Smoked Provolone or Caciocavallo (Kashkaval/качкаваљ).